Venkatakarthik0211/spring/java-basics/spring-vulns/README.md

 # Blind SSRF

+* SSRF is a vulnerability that allows an attacker to make requests from the vulnerable server to other internal or external resources.
+ * Blind SSRF refers to a situation where the attacker cannot directly see the response of the request in frontend, but can still exploit the vulnerability.
+ * This code should be used for educational purposes only and should not be used in a production environment without proper security measures.

-To identify Blind SSRF, performing OAST Testing is necessary.
+To identify Blind SSRF, performing OAST Testing is necessary, use BURP collaborator for identifying it.

 ### Different Types of Automated Testing